 This course is the study of the etiology of alcohol and drug abuse, various types of addictive substances, physical, mental and social implications, programs in rehabilitation, and preventive education.
-Prerequisite with a grade of "C" or higher: RWR 100 or placement into ENG 101.
 This course is typically taught only in the fall semester.

 HUS 209 Case Management (3-0-3)